 Instructions

-- Remove from heat and pass through a sieve to remove cinnamon sticks and cloves.
+- Remove from heat and pass through a sieve to discard cinnamon sticks and cloves.
 Add rum or brandy, and mix well.
 Pour into another container with a lid and let it cool for a couple of hours and refrigerate.
-The Rompope will taste best if you let the flavors combine, by storing it in the fridge for 2 weeks.
+The Rompope will taste best if you let the flavors combine by storing it in the fridge for 2 weeks.
 But you can use it right away.

 patrick mcdonnal